 For the moment, I’d tell her not to stress about getting life insurance.
 It’s definitely worth setting a reminder for the future, especially if she and her boyfriend get married or buy a home together.
 But for now, while she’s still handling finances independently, my sister (and others in her position) can concentrate on things like writing her dissertation instead of rushing to get a life insurance policy.

 In some cases, people naturally outlive their need for life insurance.
 Term life insurance is often most attractive to people who are still working to earn a living for their family.
 This coverage can fill some of the gap if they die and their family misses out on years of income.
 But by the time people reach retirement age, they may not have dependents at home anymore, and major debts like a mortgage may be paid off (or close to it).

 For example, my in-laws have solid retirement savings and have paid off their mortgage.
 With kids and grandkids out of the house, they don’t have to support other people anymore.
-If they were concerned that their savings wouldn’t cover final expenses or debts then a life insurance policy may make sense for them, but as it is, they don’t need extra coverage
+If they were concerned that their savings wouldn’t cover final expenses or debts then a life insurance policy may make sense for them, especially a policy tailored to helping seniors with their final expenses.
+But as it is, they don’t need extra coverage.

 A writer in my circle hit it big a few years ago.
-As in, 7-figure publishing deal, making her book into a TV show big.
+As in, seven-figure publishing deal, making her book into a TV show big.

 Plenty of high-earning people still get life insurance, of course.
 The point is to help cover your financial contribution, and people who earn more may also spend more.
 Wealthy families may also be interested in life insurance for other reasons (e.g., estate management).
 But if my writer friend keeps following her pre-success, down-to-earth lifestyle, her multiple bestselling books and TV adaptation (I’m 98 percent happy for her and maybe 2 percent jealous) may make her rich enough to self-insure the things that are important to her.